Guigeekun/chatmallow/readme.md

 ### How to

+be sure to have ".env" config with your Database line 7 to 12

+## Linux

 When cloning the project don't forget to create the vendors (they are not versioned) do `composer install` in the project folder

-be sure to have ".env" config with your Database line 7 to 12

 `php artisan key:generate` to create the app key